qor/qor/example/tutorial/bookstore/README.md

 * The controllers are in `app/handlers`
 * models and db initialization happen in `app/models`
-* Resources are an itegral part of QOR/admin.
+* Resources are an integral part of QOR/admin.
 Whenever resources or `Meta...`  is mentioned in this doc you will find the code it's referring to in `app/resources`
 * main.go starts the webserver and additionally contains the routes right now.
 In a bigger project you would put them probably somewhere like `app/config/routes.go`
-* Static files are served from `public`. `public/system` is where the `qor/medialibrary` puts files related to your resources - eg. ad uploaded image
+* Static files are served from `public`. `public/system` is where the `qor/medialibrary` puts files related to your resources - eg. an uploaded image

 NB: The symlinks (public, templates) are here so that we can reuse them in later parts of a tutorial.